joelbs/blog-stack/content/posts/fort-worth-downtown-the-ultimate-restaurant-guide.md

 ### Tex-Mex

 * [Mi Cocina](https://www.micocina.com/locations/in/tx/fort-worth/sundance-square/) - A Tex-Mex staple, Mi Cocina will never let you down.
-Located in the heart of Sundance Square and accommodating to groups of 40 you can rely on Mi Cocina to host wonderful gatherings all while serving amazing tex-mex.
+Located in the heart of Sundance Square and accommodating to groups of 40, you can rely on Mi Cocina to host wonderful gatherings all while serving amazing tex-mex.
 Open Monday-Monday you have no reason not to stop in!
 * [Salsa Limon](https://salsalimon.com/home/) - Looking for delicious Mexican food from the morning to late evenings?
 Salsa Limon can work with that!
 They serve mouth-watering Mexican food all day with an almost perfect rating on Google!
 Dine in and see why people are seriously raving about Salsa Limon!

 ### Breakfast and Brunch

 * [Yolk](https://eatyolk.com/) - A go to for many people, Yolk serves the kind of breakfast food you dream of - with specialty juices and private label premium coffee you can expect scrumptious food and generous portions.
 Open Monday-Monday be sure you stop in with your family for a breakfast that truly will not disappoint!
 * [Corner Bakery Cafe](https://www.cornerbakerycafe.com/menu) - With countless locations throughout Dallas and Fort Worth, Corner Bakery Cafe is a must-stop for breakfast and coffee!
-From their hot made-to-order scramblers all the way to their decadent desserts you'll be happy you stopped at the Corner Bakery Cafe.
+From their hot made-to-order scramblers all the way to their decadent desserts, you'll be happy you stopped at the Corner Bakery Cafe.

 ### Asian